stdware/qwindowkit/tests/unit/README.md

 nested ancestors, mirroring, rounding, repeated reparenting, destruction and notification reentrancy.
 The suite requires 29 Qt Test passes including initialization/cleanup, with no skips.
 Physical display or OS input is not used.

+## Portal appearance (AUDIT-018)

+The portal suite compiles the production Qt DBus transport on every test host, but substitutes only that transport at runtime.
+Its 25 Qt Test checks include initialization/cleanup, with no skips.
+Normal conditions wait at most 1 second;
+the automatic recovery case allows 6 seconds for the real 5-second retry timer.
+The entire process retains its 8-second deadline.
+The worker case emits from a worker and verifies delivery on the agent's thread.
+The suite does not contact a session bus, change desktop settings or exercise real portal marshalling.
+Real Linux portal changes, service/bus restart and X11/Wayland integration require separate platform validation.
+The CMake discovery matrix covers 32 substitute configurations, including static portal dependencies and missing Qt DBus; it is not a Linux static-link test.